-Michael Pohlmann, Vice President
+Michael Pohlmann, President

-Michael remembers at the age of 7 seeing a family friend’s Porsche 356, and how amazed he was with the shape and how different this car was from anything he had seen.
+Michael remembers at the age of seven seeing a family friend’s Porsche 356, and how amazed he was with the shape and how different this car was from anything he had seen.
 Four years later while in Germany his Cousin, a Porsche mechanic, brought home a 1973 911 RS.
 That day forever confirmed Michael’s passion for anything Porsche and he knew that this was the car for him in the future.
 Michael today is a true Porschephile collecting anything Porsche related, including over 250 collectible Porsche race posters, Christophorus, a concours winning 1989 911 Carrera 3.2 Coupe, a 1986 944T and the most recent addition to his collection, a 2016 911 GTS Club Coupe.
-He travels to Germany every 2 years to visit both Porsche Factories, Museum and to drive the Nurburgring Nordschleife and organizes 10 day automotive trips for his close “car-guy” friends.
+He travels to Germany every two years to visit both Porsche Factories, Museum and to drive the Nurburgring Nordschleife and organizes 10 day automotive trips for his close “car-guy” friends.
 Michael has been a UCR member since 1998 and has actively participated in the club’s karting series, fun runs, awards banquet, monthly socials, Concours and earlier in 2015 started with DE and as a volunteer for the Street Survival School.
 Michael has worked in corporate commercial real estate since 1987 and has developed a strong business acumen and is highly respected in his field.
 Currently Michael is responsible for National Bank of Canada’s corporate real estate.

-Terrence Tong, Treasurer
+Terrence Tong, Vice-President

 Kimberly Willis, Secretary